sgm7373/Canon-Drift/README.md

 `Canon_Drift.ipynb`, the complete notebook that runs from top to bottom in Google Colab

-Comparison table of contradiction count and turn overlap across all 9 model and workflow combinations
+`canon_drift_results.csv`, the full comparison table of contradiction count and turn overlap across all 9 model and workflow combinations

+`contradiction_by_model_workflow.png`, contradiction count grouped by model and workflow

-Three charts comparing consistency and repetition across models and workflows
+`consistency_vs_repetition.png`, scatter plot of the consistency and repetition tradeoff

-Written summary of findings
+`avg_contradictions_per_workflow.png`, aggregate contradiction count per workflow

 ## Why this is useful